 http://java.sun.com/javase/6/docs/api/java/util/regex/Pattern.html

 EXAKT provides help for working with regular expression in several places.
 The simplest is a context menu in the search expression text field which lists some commonly used meta-characters.
+To open it, right click into the search expression text field.
 Choose any entry in that context menu to paste the respective character into the search expression text field.